Toheed07/Database-Backup-Utility/README.md

     ```

 ---
+## Encryption
+The utility supports encryption and decrytion for both backup and restore operations automatically.
+If you want to disable this operation, you can pass `--encrypt=False`.

 ## Logging
 The utility uses Python’s `logging` module to provide detailed logs.
 Logs are stored in the `backup_utility` file.